Mapsui/Mapsui/docfx/documentation/logging.md

 };
 ```

-### Forward Mapsui logging to the often used Microsoft.Extensions.Logging.ILogger
+### Forward Mapsui logging to ILogger

-This is an example of how to forward it to ```Microsoft.Extensions.Logging.ILogger```.
+This is an example of how to forward Mapsui logging to the de facto standard ```Microsoft.Extensions.Logging.ILogger```.
 If you have configured a logger in your app, like serilog for instance, you would get Mapsui log messages in that log file.
 ```csharp
     public static void AttachMapsuiLogging(this IServiceProvider serviceProvider)
     {